The Best AI Certifications Worth Getting in 2026 (And Which Ones to Skip)

 - Your employer values them — some industries (healthcare, finance, government) have formal requirements

-- You need structured learning — self-study doesn't work for everyone
+- You need structured learning — self-study doesn't work for everyone, and a good certification provides a clear path through complex material

 If none of these apply, skip the certification and build something instead.
-A working AI project on your portfolio says more than a certificate from a course you forgot.
+A working AI project on your portfolio says more than a certificate from a course you forgot three months later.

 Tier 1: Worth the Investment